-Yet even if researchers could construct a perfectly random sample from a given study population, in practice we will never see that population again.
-The target population for our policy decisions is always different from the study population, if only because the world may change in the time between the research and the decision.
-And social scientists often aspire to uncover generalizable truths about the world and to make policy recommendations that would apply more broadly than to a single study population.
+Even if researchers could construct a perfectly random sample from a given study population, the target population for our policy decisions is almost always different from the study population, if only because the world may change in the time between the research and the decision.
+For this reason, social scientists often aspire to uncover generalizable or ``externally valid'' truths about the world and to make policy recommendations that would apply more broadly than to a single study population.

-In this paper, then, we propose to directly measure the extent to which a small fraction of a data sample has influenced the central claims or conclusions of a study.
-For a particular fraction $\alpha$ (e.g., $\alpha = 0.001$), we propose to find the set of no more than $100 \alpha \%$ of all the observations that effects the greatest change in an estimator when those observations are removed from the sample --- and to report this change.
+In this paper, we propose to directly measure the extent to which a small fraction of a data sample has influenced the central claims or conclusions of a study.
+For a particular fraction $\alpha$ (e.g., $\alpha = 0.001$), we propose to find the set of no more than $100 \alpha \%$ of all the observations that effects the greatest change in an estimator when those observations are removed from the sample, and to report this change.
 For example, suppose we were to find a statistically-significant average increase in household consumption after implementing some economic policy intervention.
 Further suppose that, by dropping 0.1\% of the sample (often fewer than 10 data points), we instead find a statistically-significant average \emph{decrease} in consumption.
-Then it would be challenging to argue that this intervention would yield consumption increases in even slightly different populations.
+Then it would be challenging to argue that there is strong evidence that this intervention would yield consumption increases in even slightly different populations.